HatemMuhamad/chat-app/README.md

 ### Run React-app

 The react-app runs on port 3000.
-- To run the react-app navigate to the `chat-app` folder
+- To run the react-app navigate to the `chat_app` folder
 - Open the cmd/terminal and run `npm install`
 - From the terminal run `npm start`